Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 - You will see questions about things you may have never done before

-- Questions will be presented to you as if you are running a large scale construction business with several employees and jobs happening all at once.
+- Questions will be presented to you as if you are running a large-scale construction business with several employees and jobs happening all at once.

 - Know all aspects of your trade

-I have helped all types of tradesman from various backgrounds and experience levels get licenses.
+I have helped all types of tradesmen from various backgrounds and experience levels get licenses.
 Most are startled by how different the subject matter on the state exam is from their years of first-hand experience.

 Focus on and study ONLY the information that you need to pass the C-23 License exam.